MilesCranmer/PySR/docs/options.md

-# Common Options
+# Features and Options

 You likely don't need to tune the hyperparameters yourself, but if you would like, you can use `hyperparamopt.py` as an example.

-Common options to `PySR` include:
+Some configurable features and options in `PySR` which you may find useful include:
 - `binary_operators`, `unary_operators`
 - `niterations`
 - `procs`